Benzocaine: What Is It and How Can It Help Your Cold Sore?

-Orajel makes a product specifically for cold sores which contains 5% benzocaine for numbing and .13% benzalkonium chloride as an antiseptic.
-The bottle includes an applicator so you don't have to touch the product with your fingers.
+Orajel makes a product specifically for cold sores which contains 5% benzocaine for numbing and 0.13% benzalkonium chloride as an antiseptic.
+The bottle includes an applicator so you don't have to touch the product with your fingers and dispose it after use.
 The gel adheres to your cold sore and dries clear within minutes.

 You can use Orajel on your cold sores up to three times per day.
-It is not for use on children younger than two years old.
+It is not for use on children younger than two years of age.

 Anbesol Cold Sore Therapy Ointment, Maximum Strength